rgeorgia/biblenotes/content/bible-notes/jonah.md

 - Jonah offers himself as a sacrifice to calm the storm, to “rescue” the passengers on the ship
 - Jonah humbles himself in repentance, admitting publicly his fault.

-> 1:13  Nevertheless, the men rowed hard to get back to dry land, but they couldn’t because the sea was raging against them more and more.
+> 1:13  Nevertheless, the men rowed hard to get back to dry land, but they couldn't because the sea was raging against them more and more.

 - At first the sailors did not want this seemingly ghastly, albeit easy, solution
 - They tried by their own efforts to move towards safety